 Preferences

-Local preferences can be changed by:
+Local preferences can be modified in the following ways:

 The default value of the property (see table below)